Windsor Park to host 16,000 fans

-Windsor Park to welcome 16,000 spectators for NI v Switzerland
+World Cup qualifiers: Windsor Park to host 16,000 fans for Northern Ireland v Switzerland

 Last updated on .From the section Northern Ireland